-Selbyville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Selbyville is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Selbyville who work in food service (12.35%), maintenance occupations (11.24%), and sales jobs (9.72%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Selbyville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Selbyville is a town of service providers, managers, and sales and office workers.
+There are especially a lot of people living in Selbyville who work in management occupations (19.42%), sales jobs (10.84%), and maintenance occupations (8.94%).

 Selbyville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, the citizens of Selbyville rank slightly lower than the national average.
-13.20% of adults 25 and older in Selbyville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Selbyville is nearly on par with the US average for all cities of 21.84%: 17.25% of adults 25 and older in Selbyville have a bachelor's degree or advanced degree.

-The per capita income in Selbyville in 2010 was $19,771, which is low income relative to Delaware, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,084 for a family of four.
+The per capita income in Selbyville in 2010 was $26,521, which is middle income relative to Delaware and the nation.
+This equates to an annual income of $106,084 for a family of four.
 However, Selbyville contains both very wealthy and poor people as well.

 Selbyville is an extremely ethnically-diverse town.
 The people who call Selbyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Selbyville residents report their race to be White, followed by Black or African-American.
 Selbyville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.59% of the town’s residents.
-Important ancestries of people in Selbyville include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 29.22% of the town’s residents.
+Important ancestries of people in Selbyville include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Selbyville is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Italian.